Help plan and lead worship

 During the school year, you will spend an average of 10 hours each week working as a Worship Apprentice.

-While you serve as a Worship Apprentice, we ask you to remain on campus for both 1st and 2nd semester and assist at the Calvin Symposium on Worship (date TBD).
+While you serve as a Worship Apprentice, we ask you to remain on campus for both 1st and 2nd semester and assist at the Calvin Symposium on Worship (early February).

 Basic duty of a Worship Apprentice